As a graduate student, intern, or resident you may be eligible to start the board certification process NOW through the ABPP Early Entry Program.

 · Recognition by most licensing jurisdictions of ABPP Board Certification facilitates mobility.
 Over 35 states recognize ABPP in some fashion with respect to licensing of individual psychologists.
 This recognition most often means, in a practical sense, that the usual paperwork and forms collection/submission necessary for licensure may be reduced for a psychologist board certified by ABPP.
 Most states continue to require a jurisprudence examination covering that jurisdiction’s laws, rules and regulations.
 Some states recognize ABPP explicitly in law (i.e., the licensing act for psychology), while others may recognize ABPP in rule.
 For example, Florida law indicates that the Board of Psychology shall license an individual who demonstrates to the board that s/he is “…a diplomate in good standing with the American Board of Professional Psychology, Inc.” (F.S.
 490.006 (1)(b)).

 · Salary bonus benefits.
 Employers such as the US Public Health Service, US Department of Defense and the Department of Veterans Affairs have changed the work rules for all psychologists so that ABPP Board Certified Specialists will now routinely receive a Special Advancement for Achievement, which consists of a one-step pay increase “within grade”.
-This amounts to a permanent raise of approximately $2,500 per year for ABPP board certified specialists.
+The amount could be significant to an annual raise, for ABPP board certified specialists.

 · Qualification for significant reduction of the premiums for liability practice insurance by the American Professional Agency.